-The RSEI model uses latitude and longitude coordinates for each TRI reporting and off-site facility to fix each facility on the grid that underpins the model.
+The RSEI model uses latitude and longitude coordinates for each TRI reporting and off-site facility to locate each facility on the grid that underpins the model.
 The facility's location determines many of the modeling inputs, including the exposed population.
 With changes made to the model for Version 2.1, including more detailed air modeling close to the facility, and full-model results for surface water media, accurate locational data takes on additional importance.

 There are two types of facilities included in the model, TRI reporting facilities and off-site facilities.
 The quality of locational data varies significantly between the two types.
 TRI reporters submit their own addresses and estimates of their latitude and longitude (lat/long) on Form R every year when they submit their release reports.
 These reports are subject to common reporting errors: transposition of digits, confusion of latitude with longitude, lack of precision, and nonreporting.
 The quality of reported data for off-site facilities is much worse, as the name and address of these off-site facilities are reported by the TRI reporters transferring the waste, not the receiving facility itself.
 The name and address tend to be reported in slightly different ways by different reporters, and often misspelled or misreported.
 Latitude and longitude are not reported at all.
-Little standardization is performed by TRI program, therefore minor differences in an off-site facility record, such as a slight misspelling of the name, or "St." instead of "Street", can make two records look like two different facilities, when they are really the same.
+Little standardization is performed by the TRI program, therefore minor differences in an off-site facility record, such as a slight misspelling of the name, or "St." instead of "Street", can make two records look like two different facilities, when they are really the same.

 In RSEI Version 1.x, reporting facilities were located on the grid using their reported latitudes and longitudes, and off-site facilities were located using the coordinates of the centroid of their 5-digit ZIP code.
 For Version 2.1, the lat/longs for both reporters and off-site facilities were improved using a commercial geocoding service.
 Geocoding is a process where a computer program uses street address, city, state, and ZIP code to match addresses to geographic points in Census TIGER files, and then determines the latitude and longitude of the address.
-Each reporting facility also has submitted lat/long coordinates.
-In previous years, EPA has done some quality assurance (QA) work on those submitted coordinates; the process performed was one of determining the quality of each set of coordinates, and picking the highest quality set.
-For off-site facilities, the chief hurdle was to identify all of the different ways each true unique off-site facility could be reported, and then use the most accurate geocoded results for that unique facility.